+Now you know how to become a freelance writer!
 Freelance writing can be a life-changing career.
-Not only will you have the potential to earn a high income, but also regain control over your life.
+Not only will you have the potential to earn a high income, but you also regain control over your life.
 You will be able to set your schedule and income goals to build the life of your dreams.

 So get started with these tips and the list of the best freelance writing sites to launch your new career!
 Learn more on how to build your new business with our completely free course!